seba-sanchis/instagram-clone/README.md

-# Social media - Full Stack MERN Application
+# Social media - full stack MERN application

 Full CRUD app to upload your posts and manage them.
 You must first register or sign in with Google account.